foxholden/ROHan/README.md

 rohan --tstv [TSTV ratio]

 2) Do not apply any filter as mapping quality and base quality are all informative.
-Simply use the fail QC flag to remove reads/fragments that have failed basic quality control (e.g. duplicates).
+Duplicate removal is very recommended.
+Simply use the fail QC flag to remove reads/fragments that have failed basic quality control (e.g. for duplicates).
 Simply sort and index and provide ROHan the same reference used for mapping.

 Documentation